Strongly mixing smooth planar vector field without asymptotic directions: Introduction and the main results

 and identities \eqref{eq:trajects-go-to-infty}, \eqref{eq:integral-curves-no-direction} hold. \end{theorem}

 This theorem means that mixing is not enough to guarantee the asymptotic straightness of integral curves.
-Probably there are conditions on the rate of mixing sufficient for straightness but this question remains open.
+In Lemma~\ref{lem:strong-mixing}, we actually show that a polynomial estimate on the mixing rate holds for our example.
+Probably there are stronger conditions on the rate of mixing sufficient for straightness but this question remains open.

 Our vector field, similarly to the previous examples from \cite{Bakhtin-Li-weakly-mixing}, \cite{2016arXiv161200434C}, and their FPP predecessor~\cite{Haggstrom-Meester:MR1379157}, traps the integral curves in long narrow channels each stretched along one of the extreme directions, so that the curves oscillate between these two directions never settling on any specific one.